easy-chef/easy-chef.github.io/index.md

 Each user will have a personalized profile that presents information such as count of recipes added as well as favorite recipes shared by other users.
 It will also present a bio where users can describe themselves within the UH community.
 The mockup below represents a sample student profile.
 Vendors may have profiles with other types of information.

 ![](images/Mockup-UserProfile.png)

+To navigate to the user profile page, use the drop down menu where the username is displayed on the navigation bar, then click "View Profile".
+To edit the information displayed, use the dropdown menu where the username is displayed on the navigation bar, then click "Edit Profile".

 #### NavBar Search Engine